Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 mod_spatialiteshared object (.so,.dll, or.dylib) must be installed and discoverable viaLD_LIBRARY_PATH,PATH, or system package managers. - SQLite Extension Loading Enabled: Some Python distributions compile

 sqlite3withSQLITE_OMIT_LOAD_EXTENSIONfor security.
-Verify support by checkingsqlite3.sqlite_version_infoand testingenable_load_extension(True).
+Verify support by testingenable_load_extension(True).
 Consult the official Python sqlite3 documentation for platform-specific compilation flags. - Basic Spatial SQL Knowledge: Familiarity with

 ST_functions, bounding box filtering, geometry validation routines, and coordinate reference system (CRS) management.